TheCodecOfficial/Validation-Tools/README.md

 # Validation-Tools

-A simple framework to speed up validation for Nori.
+A simple framework to speed up validation for projects made with [Nori](https://github.com/wjakob/nori).

 ## Features

-- Programmatically generate scenes for Nori and Mitsuba
+- Programmatically generates scenes for Nori and Mitsuba
-- Automatically render to png and exr
+- Automatically renders to png and exr
-- Utilities like arranging images in a grid
+- Utilities for presentation like arranging images in a grid

 ## Installation